natelistrom/natelistrom.github.io/_posts/2022-08-11-interest-effort.md

 reading_time: 8 min
 ---

+<p class="summary"><strong>Summary:</strong> When engaging with stories, audiences experience a push and pull between effort and interest.
+Once you’ve mastered the basics of craft, you can tune the balance to control <em>type</em> of experience you give your audience.</p>

 ---

 <p class="dropCap">Mount Longonot is a volcano in the Great Rift Valley in Kenya, East Africa.
 The mountain boasts a stunning caldera that stretches almost twelve kilometers across.
 When I was a teenager, I climbed it with a group of friends.</p>